Scroll to bottom of page for summary data on all Targeted Projects

 UMASS BOSTON PROJECT LABOR AGREEMENT (PLA) CONSTRUCTION PROJECTS- $700 Million

 In partnership with PGTI, and as stipulated in the PLA, an Access and Opportunity Committee (AOC) was established to monitor hours and compliance with the workforce goals.
-The UMass Boston PLA became the laboratory for the development and testing of PGTI’s Best Practices for a Diverse Workforce in the Construction Industry which have been successfully used on over $6 billion in construction in Massachusetts to date.
+The UMass Boston PLA became the laboratory for the development and testing of PGTI’s Finishing the Job: Best Practices for Diversity in the Construction Workforce V9 2021 which have been successfully used on over $6 billion in construction in Massachusetts to date.

 UMass Boston project descriptions and AOC reports are available here.

 MASSACHUSETTS GAMING COMMISSION (MGC) CASINOS

 In 2016, PGTI entered into a partnership with the Massachusetts Gaming Commission (MGC) to ensure that two planned casino construction projects would employ at least 7% tradeswomen’s hours as contractually required of the casino owners and contractors.
 Monitoring of hours and compliance with best practices was done by the standing MGC Access and Opportunity Committee (AOC).
 Detailed AOC reports are available here and in the MGC Archives.